Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: Introduction

+On the data-centric front, traditional data augmentation techniques have been widely used \cite{wei2019eda,sennrich2016improving}.
+Yet, these methods often produce low-quality samples that lack semantic coherence.
+More recently, the advent of large language models (LLMs) \cite{achiam2023gpt4,ouyang2022training} has opened new avenues for generative data augmentation.
+LLMs demonstrate remarkable capability in generating fluent and diverse text.
+However, our empirical findings indicate that zero-shot performance of LLMs is often suboptimal for specialized domains like occupational safety due to the lack of domain-specific knowledge \cite{shumailov2023curse}.
+Furthermore, brute-force fine-tuning of these massive models for data generation is computationally prohibitive for many industrial applications \cite{chen2026qwen}.

+Parallel to data augmentation, adversarial training (AT) has emerged as a powerful regularization technique to enhance model robustness and generalization \cite{goodfellow2014explaining}.
+Methods like the fast gradient method (FGM) \cite{fgm} and projected gradient descent (PGD) \cite{madry2017towards} operate by introducing small perturbations to the input embeddings, forcing the model to learn smoother decision boundaries.
+While effective, standard AT methods typically require multiple backward passes to generate perturbations, significantly increasing the training time cost \cite{chen2025rat}.
+Consequently, integrating AT into large-scale text classification tasks remains a challenge, particularly when efficiency is a priority.

-To address these limitations, we propose ABEX-RAT, a novel and efficient framework that synergizes a sophisticated data augmentation pipeline with a robust training strategy.
-Instead of relying on costly fine-tuning, our approach first enriches the dataset using an abstractive-expansive (ABEX) data augmentation process, inspired by recent advances in generative models \cite{ghosh2024abex}.
-This method generates diverse, high-quality samples, particularly for minority classes.
-Subsequently, we train a lightweight classifier using a computationally efficient random adversarial training (RAT) protocol \cite{chen2025ranat4bierandomadversarialtraining}, a variant of the established adversarial training method \cite{fgm}, which enhances model robustness and generalization without significant computational overhead.
+To address these interconnected limitations—data scarcity, semantic diversity, and training efficiency—we propose \texttt{ABEX-RAT}, a novel framework that synergizes a sophisticated data augmentation pipeline with a robust training strategy.
+Instead of relying on costly full-parameter fine-tuning of LLMs, our approach first enriches the dataset using an abstractive-expansive (ABEX) data augmentation process, inspired by recent advances in generative models \cite{ghosh2024abex}.
+By leveraging a prompt-guided LLM to distill core semantics and a generative model to expand them \cite{lewis2020bart}, ABEX generates diverse, high-quality synthetic samples specifically for minority classes.

+Subsequently, to handle the augmented feature space robustly, we train a lightweight classifier using a computationally efficient random adversarial training (RAT) protocol \cite{chen2025rat}.
+Unlike standard AT, RAT applies perturbations stochastically, thereby enhancing model robustness and generalization without imposing significant computational overhead.
+This synergistic approach effectively bridges the gap between the need for diverse training data and efficient, robust model optimization.